FabioDiMonte/RubikHelper/README.md

 - every permutation pattern includes `M2` or `R2` move, this way it needs 2 patterns to be executed in order to have the cube exactly the same it was before concerning pieces not interested in the patterns
 eg. after executing `FR` and `FL` the cube is the same as before, except pieces `FR` and `FL`

-### What are and "buffer" pieces and what's their purpose
+### What are "buffer" pieces and what's their purpose
 - pieces in position `DF` (edge) and `DFR` (corner) are named _*buffer*_
 - M2R2 method foresee the permutation of one piece at a time from _buffer_ position to _"target"_ position (the correct one)
 - the buffer piece will be swapped with the one in target position at every permutation